 It’s not a matter if a storm is going to enter your life.
 It’s when.
 But storms do not define our lives.
 Rather, they provide opportunities for us to overcome adversity, which can help us discover who we are, including our gifts.

 “Compared to what others have gone through, the storms I have faced seem petty and insignificant.
 However, to me, they have shaped me and continue to do so,” says Katrina Ball, a member of the Chase Oaks family.
 Katrina would face a lot of obstacles in her life.
-As she overcame each one, Katrina would discover her God-given gifts that she uses to make a difference at Chase Oaks today.
+As she overcame each one, Katrina discovered her God-given gifts that she uses to make a difference at Chase Oaks today.

 The Beginning of the Storm